My Portable Homelab Overview

 Encryption

-Even though ZFS encryption is considered slower than its peers, like LUKS.
-Nevertheless, I think it's nice to have native encryption on a filesystem level.
-ZFS is flexible here and allows to encrypt of only specific datasets with a passphrase or with an encryption key.
+Even though ZFS encryption is considered slower than its peers, like LUKS, nevertheless, I think it's nice to have native encryption on a filesystem level.
+ZFS is flexible here and allows the encryption of only specific datasets with a passphrase or encryption key.

 ZFS allows one to make encrypted snapshots and send them to the untrusted remote ZFS storage without even a need to load a key on the remote server.